 I remember one particular day where I unashamedly had a mini melt-down – the day I had to leave my old apartment.
 Everything had been planned around this day.
 The furniture delivery.
 The utility connections.
 Everything.
 My emotional state was a bit delicate to begin with and this coupled with seemingly endless insomnia….
 I was already on shaky ground.
 So when moving-day came and the signed tenancy agreement (which I was promised 2 days before) was still nowhere to be seen – panic set in.

-Images of being homeless and aimlessly wondering the streets of Dubai for all eternity began to circle my mind.
+Images of being homeless and aimlessly wandering the streets of Dubai for all eternity began to circle my mind.
 Even the thought of being forced to find refuge with a herd of camels popped in there at one point.

 Of course, as it normally happens, everything turned out OK in the end.
 The tenancy agreement finally showed up later that day.
 The furniture was delivered as planned.
 The water, electricity and AC were connected on time.
 (The gas and phone line were delayed but that was OK).
 And most importantly, I didn’t have to seek refuge with a bunch of camels.
 Basically – I got myself into a state completely unnecessarily.